hashgraph/hedera-services/docs/hip-16.md

 ## Abstract

-This HIP defines and discusses a way to automatically search for entities other than schedule transactions, namely accounts, files, smart contracts, topics, tokens that are expiring, then either renew or delete them from the system.
+When a Hedera entity is created, the payer account is charged enough hbars (as a rental fee) so that the entity can stay active in the system until it reaches the expiration time.
+Users can extend the expiration time of an entity by paying the appropriate fee for the extension via an update transaction.
+This HIP defines and discusses another mechanism offered by Hedera Services to automatically renew or delete entities that are deemed to expire.

 ## Motivation